We dream of a day when people and elephants can live harmoniously.

 Furthermore, given that Asian elephants are the second-largest living land mammal (African elephants being the largest), they have the power and dexterity to trample across forests and create pathways that lead to waterholes and fodder, helping other animals to sustain themselves.
 Clearly elephants are necessary for the survival of forest ecosystems, and indeed many creatures.

-Ongoing awareness and education is vitally important to changing the mindsets and attitudes of people.
+Ongoing awareness and education are critically important to changing the mindsets and attitudes of people.
 This should be followed by creation of rescue centers to rehabilitate captive elephants.
-Out of the approximately 27,300 elephants in India, around 1,000 of them are bulls, posing a significant threat to the long-term survival of the species.
-Our ultimate goal is to relocate the ones that recover into the wild, which will help address the risk of a shrinking gene pool.
+We will do everything possible to relocate the captive elephants that recover and release them in the wild, in an effort to address the issue of a shrinking gene pool.

 The impact of elephant slavery in India